 Here are the list of the most radical decisions in this web application development method that can show you if this CLI is a good fit for you or not.

-Despite writing more code, imperative programming is easier to debug and has less hidden behaviour.
-Not having the full control on rendering makes trivial problems like 'preventing redundant re-renders' a big issueand forces you to either learn the internals of the declarative rendering logic or blindly follow the constantly-changing-best-practice for that specific problem.
+Despite writing more code, imperative programming is (IMO) easier to debug and has less hidden behaviour.
+Not having the full control on rendering makes trivial problems like 'preventing redundant re-renders' a big issue and forces you to either learn the internals of the declarative rendering logic or blindly follow the constantly-changing-best-practice for that specific problem.

 Wk also tries to keep markup and logic separated which is impossible for declerative UI programming.
 Mixing markup and logic requires you to invent a new language or a new syntax (eg: directives in angular/vue and jsx in react).
-HTML/JS/CSS are already very high level and powerful concepts and adding another language and there is no need to learn a new programming or markup language since current ones already sufficient to build complex web applications.
+HTML/JS/CSS are already very high level and powerful concepts and adding another language to the web is redundant.
+There is no need to learn a new programming or markup language since current ones already sufficient to build complex web applications.
 Since wk does not introduce any runtime itself, only concept that should be understood is the lifecycle callbacks of the standart web components.

 Methods like data binding, virtual DOM are not used in projects developed with wk.
-Those concepts introduces lots of complexity and mostly ends up writing more code than their Hence all dom manipulation is done manually with using methods and properties like querySelector, cloneNode and , innerHTML.
+Those concepts introduces lots of complexity and mostly ends up writing more code than their manual DOM management counterparts.
+Hence all dom manipulation is done manually with using methods and properties like querySelector, cloneNode and , innerHTML.
 In order to develop web apps with this tool you must be proficient with standart Web APIs and manual DOM manipulation techniques.
 Wk is not a beginner friendly tool and it expects you to know all Web APIs by heart.

 documentation is not complete